 Import prices in the US fell by 1.0 percent from a month earlier in August of 2022, following a revised 1.5 percent decline in the previous month and compared with market expectations of a 1.2 percent drop as the strong dollar helped to reduce prices of imported goods.
 It was the second consecutive monthly decline in import prices, as fuel prices declined 6.8 percent while those of nonfuel decreased 0.2 percent.
 Still, compared to the same period last year, US import prices advanced by 10.8 percent. source: U.S. Bureau of Labor Statistics

 Import Prices in the United States averaged 110.86 points from 1982 until 2022, reaching an all time high of 148.50 points in June of 2022 and a record low of 75 points in March of 1986.
 This page provides - United States Import Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Import Prices in the United States is expected to be 128.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Import Prices in the United States to stand at 120.00 in 12 months time.
-In the long-term, the United States Import Prices is projected to trend around 128.00 points in 2022 and 128.74 points in 2023, according to our econometric models.
+Import Prices in the United States is expected to be 142.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Import Prices is projected to trend around 150.00 points in 2023, according to our econometric models.